Flow-AstralElite/docker/README.md

-# Install in just in one command
+# Install  just in one command

 ### currently Available for Debian Based distro